 A half-bath is a great place to utilize a barn door.
-One of the biggest advantages to the style is that it takes up less floor space than a traditional swinging door, which makes it great for rooms where you want to fit a bathroom in a small area.
-This adorable traditional-style barn door from Farmhouse for Five uses a large roller system that really stands out, and adds an industrial feel to a well-established look.Continue to 3 of 12 below.
+One of the biggest advantages of the style is that it takes up less floor space than a traditional swinging door, which makes it great for rooms where you want to fit a bathroom in a small area.
+This adorable traditional-style barn door from Farmhouse for Five uses a large roller system that stands out and adds an industrial feel to a well-established look.Continue to 2 of 9 below.

 Try Barn Doors in Your Kitchen

 This amazing chalkboard barn door from The Handmade Home is a wonderful way to conceal a pantry in a kitchen and add bonus space for notes, reminders and to-buy lists.
-The all-black look is timelessly classy, and lends an "upscale farm-to-table restaurant" feel to this exposed brick kitchen. he entirely flat door gives a lot of surface space.
-A chalkboard barn door would also work wonderfully in a kids' bedroom or playroom (and could save your walls from endless crayon scrubbings).Continue to 4 of 12 below.
+The all-black look is timelessly classy and lends an "upscale farm-to-table restaurant" feel to this exposed brick kitchen. he entirely flat door gives a lot of surface space.
+A chalkboard barn door would also work wonderfully in a kids' bedroom or playroom (and could save your walls from endless crayon scrubbings).Continue to 3 of 9 below.

 The Gilded Age

 We're all about giving your home decor the Midas touch these days, so we can't help but gush over this stunning and classy gold barn door idea.
 This rose gold and metal door is a great way to take the barn door look and apply it to a modern or contemporary home.
 While these dual-doors conceal a master bath, a metallic or gold barn door would also work as a stunning closet door in a bedroom or living space.Continue to 5 of 9 below.

 05 of 09

 A Barn Door Side Table